Lake Independence, Michigan, USA

 Welcome to the ultimate guide to Lake Independence!
 Article topics include:

 - All About Lake Independence

 - Where to Stay

 - Known Fish Species

 - Statistics / Weather / Helpful Links

 Looking for Lake Independence cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Tucked up against Lake Superior, 1,860-acre Lake Independence is an exceptional recreation destination on Michigan’s Upper Peninsula.
 Fed primarily by the Yellow Dog River, Lake Independence is a natural lake made larger by construction of a dam on its main outflow, the Iron River.
 The Iron River continues slightly over a mile before emptying into Lake Superior.
 The fish-filled waters of Lake Independence combine with the rich maritime history of the Great Lakes to form a perfect place to live, work and play.

 Lake Independence and the surrounding area were originally known as Yellow Dog Swamp.
 The Ojibway called it “sosawagamee” or “yellow water.”
 Approximately 3,500 acres of swampy land stretched across the mouth of the Yellow Dog River.
 In the early 1930’s, construction of the Lake Independence Dam raised water levels creating Lake Independence.
 With a maximum depth of 30 feet, it is still a fairly shallow lake.
 The swamp area was reduced to approximately 1,600 acres most of which is owned by the State of Michigan.
 Efforts have been made to establish watershed preserves on some of the privately held land.